 When I traveled to Seattle with my husband to celebrate our first anniversary, I struggled to do just about everything.
 I ended each day of sightseeing exhausted.
 I got sick of looking up the weight limits for attractions.
 The chairs at the al fresco restaurant we wanted to try were too small.
 I faced the embarrassment of purchasing two plane seats and asking for a seatbelt extender.
 I had confronted each of those things in the past, but that was the first time I had to deal with all of them at once.

 That trip was truly my breaking point.
 I went to see my primary care physician as soon as I got home.

-He suggested weight-loss surgery — I weighed 411 pounds and had an off-the charts BMI of 61, which is well into the obese range — but I refused.
+He suggested weight-loss surgery — I weighed 411 pounds and had an off-the charts BMI of 61, which is well into the obesity range — but I refused.
 You see, my mother had bariatric surgery when I was a kid, and it didn't end well.
 Even though I now realize the poor outcome was the result of her ignoring the doctor's instructions, it still left a negative impression.

 The doctor ruled out the weight-loss medication phentermine because the length of time I would need to be on it would put a strain on my heart.
 So that left me with one option: a strict diet and exercise plan.

 I worked very hard for two months and lost 20 pounds.
 But I could feel my drive flagging, and I had so much further to go.
 If I gave up, what would I be at my next doctor's appointment, 500 pounds?
 I was terrified.

 ‘I Realized Weight-Loss Surgery Could Save My Life’

 Around that time, I launched @subtractingshelby on Instagram to chronicle my weight-loss efforts.
 It was the kindness of strangers on that platform that convinced me weight-loss surgery could save my life.
 I knew I needed all the help I could get.